serkankalay/blog/content/post/hello-world/index.md

 Data scientists are usually focused on getting things done (🎯), _which makes sense_.
 However, when developing an algorithm or modeling a problem, on top of technical knowledge, a data scientist needs to rely on creativity (💡) and capability to _think differently_.
-The peace of mind that software craftsmanship (🛠️) provides is hence something you need to _solve_ a problem.
+The peace of mind that software craftsmanship (🛠️) provides is hence something you need, to _solve_ a problem.
 (Will definitely write a post about what _solving a problem_ means, imho of course).

-I am planning to start with a cadence of at least 1 post per month, aiming for a sustainable output rate.
+I am planning to start with a frequency of at least 1 post per month, aiming for a sustainable output rate.
 I understand that content creation is a very sophisticated task, requiring high level of enthusiasm and discipline.
 Well, I believe I just challenged myself into it 😁